Spring is the perfect time to visit Chengdu, China, the cosmopolitan and ancient city that is the capital of the province of Sichuan.

 Food is everywhere you look in Chengdu.
 So much so that Chengdu’s world-renowned culinary culture was recognised in 2010 when UNESCO designated Chengdu the first City of Gastronomy in Asia.

-Sichuanese is China’s greatest regional cuisine, its exciting flavours and diverse ingredients are best sampled in Sichuan Hotpot – the dish with its hot chili and Sichuan pepper flavours is on most restaurant menus and had me reaching for a cool drink.
+Sichuanese is China’s greatest regional cuisine, its exciting flavours and diverse ingredients are best sampled in Sichuan Hotpot – the dish with its hot chilli and Sichuan pepper flavours is on most restaurant menus and had me reaching for a cool drink.

 Other Sichuan dinner favourites such as Kung Pao chicken, Tea-smoked Duck, Twice-cooked Pork, Mapo Tofu, and Dan Dan noodles introduce the visitor to an exciting new world of Chinese food, far removed from the fare dished up in your local takeaway.